 So, how much does it cost to wrap an RV?
-Expect to pay as much as $7,000 for a full wrap, and as little as $500 for a partial wrap.
+Expect to pay as much as $10,000 for a full wrap, and as little as $1500 for a partial wrap.
 Prices vary a great deal, depending on the type of wrap and the size of the RV.
 Read on for further details.

 How much does it cost to wrap an RV?

-Wake Graphics claims to use wrap material and window film manufactured by 3M, Avery, Arlon, and some other companies.
-This means that their pricing should be pretty representative of the prices you would get elsewhere.
+Wake Graphics claims to use wrap material and window film manufactured by 3M, Avery, Arlon, and other companies.
+This means their pricing should be pretty representative of the prices you would get elsewhere.

-Wake Graphics also writes that they use solvent-based UV-resistant inks that are designed for outdoor use.
+Wake Graphics also writes that they use solvent-based UV-resistant inks designed for outdoor use.
 After printing, the wrap is laminated with a UV-resistant laminate for protection from outdoor elements.
 As Wake Graphics claims, their prints are rated for 3-4 years of exterior exposure.

-Wrap cost for class A RV
+Wrap cost for Class A RV

 Sides